Note: All time frames listed below are EST unless stated otherwise.

 A: Our aim is to release each episode by Monday night following its simulcast release.
 Sometimes we may get an episode out a day earlier or later, but usually no more than that.

 Q: Would you guys consider releasing each episode with just name changes first?

 A: No, it isn’t necessary.
 There are other individuals who do just this.
 Search for Jojo on Nyaa and you’ll find them.

 Q: Why don’t you guys typeset the sound effects?

 A: It would take way too long and is beyond the skill level of our typesetter.
 Our focus is on editing and we don’t feel like delaying the episode for something that isn’t necessary to the viewing experience.
 One thing that’s helpful to know is that in addition to the sound effect appearing on screen, the actual sound it would make plays at the same time, so you aren’t missing anything by being unable to read them.
 They’re there to add visual flair.

-A: Since parts of Part 1 and 2 do not match our current standards, we’ve decided not to release our own batch unless we rework every episode at a later point in time.
-Because the original torrents for our release are dead, we’ve decided to share this option since it’s better than nothing.
+A: Since parts of Part 1 and 2 do not match our current standards, decided to label it this way so people are aware that we’ll eventually be redoing both parts.
+However, we realize people may still want the episodes from us in the meantime.
 Just keep in mind we were inexperienced at the time we began subbing Jojo and did not have rigorous quality assurance practices in place like we do now.